codership/documentation/galeracluster/source/installmysql.rst

 .. _`mysql-install`:

-There are a three packages involved in the installation of Galera Cluster for MySQL: the MySQL database client, a command-line tool for accessing the database; the MySQL database server, built to include the wsrep API; and the Galera Replicator plugin.
+There are two packages involved in the installation of Galera Cluster for MySQL: the MySQL database server, built to include the wsrep API; and the Galera Replicator plugin.

-.. note:: For Debian-based distributions, you also need to include a fourth package, Galera Arbitrator.
+.. note:: For Debian-based distributions, you also need to include a third package, Galera Arbitrator.
 This is only necessary with ``apt-get``.
 The ``yum`` and ``zypper`` repositories package Galera Arbitrator with the Galera Replicator plugin.

 For Debian-based distributions, run the following command: